eugulava/eugulava.github.io/_pages/about.md

 I am Ekaterina, a Ph.D. candidate in Econometrics in the Quantitative Economics Section at the [University of Amsterdam](https://ase.uva.nl/content/sections/quantitative-economics/quantitative-economics.html?origin=D4DixO%2FESbuaIXcFryAJdQ) and the [Tinbergen Institute](https://tinbergen.nl/home).
 My supervisors are [Prof. Dr. H. Peter Boswijk](https://www.uva.nl/en/profile/b/o/h.p.boswijk/h.p.boswijk.html#Profile), [Dr. Sander Barendse](https://sites.google.com/view/sanderbarendse/)  and [Dr. Paolo Gorgi](https://www.pgorgi.com/).

+My research explores how to improve multi-period volatility forecasts from potentially misspecified models, which is particularly relevant in contexts where institutional constraints limit the ability to change the model.
+Additionally, I study how to model tail risks using volatility and quantile regression models, as accurate assessment of these risks are essential for financial and economic stability.

 **I am on the 2024/2025 academic job market**.
 Find:<br>
 • the latest version of my JMP here <br>
 • [my CV here](../files/Ugulava_CV.pdf).

-My research focuses on financial time-series, in particular long-memory score-driven models and long-horizon volatility and quantile forecasting.

 **Primary Fields**: Econometrics, Financial Econometrics.<br>
 **Secondary Fields**: Risk Management, Macroeconometrics.